 Common causes for washing machines being sent to the scrap heap include the appliance failing to spin, leaks or it failing to drain – and each of these faults can be caused by a fault with the pump.
 For example, a jam or blockage of the pump can result in the appliance not draining or spinning.

-According to the survey results, for a qualified engineer to repair a washing machine pump it’d cost anywhere between £70 and £95.
-Yet, for less than this you can purchase a new washing machine drain pump and fit it yourself – following the advice in this video.
+According to the survey results, for a qualified engineer to repair a washing machine pump, it’d cost anywhere between £70 and £95.
+Yet, for less than this, you can purchase a new washing machine drain pump and fit it yourself – following the advice in this video.

-Whilst replacing the pump on your washing machine, following the steps outlined in the video above, may take you slightly longer than it would a qualified repair engineer, it will work out significantly cheaper and also provide you with a feeling of self achievement.
+Whilst replacing the pump on your washing machine, following the steps outlined in the video above, may take you slightly longer than it would a qualified repair engineer, it will work out significantly cheaper and also provide you with a feeling of self-achievement.

 The cooker is one of the most relied upon appliances in the home.
-But due to the pressures we place on it, faults develop.
+But due to the pressure we place on it, faults develop.
 One of the most common ones is an issue with the element.